leticiamarinho532/buzzvel-tech-challenge/README.md

 ### Sumary

 1. API documentation
+2. Testing Online (with leticiamarinho.online link) infos
-2. Technologies
+3. Technologies
-3. BoilerPlate
+4. BoilerPlate
-4. How to use on your machine
+5. How to use on your machine
     - Cloning
     - Setting Environment Variables
     - Running
-5. Tests
+6. Tests
     - Unit
-6. Important Informations
+7. Important Informations

 ## **1. API documentation**
-Foi criado uma documentação no postman e diposnibilidazado nesse link:
+A documentation was created in the postman and made available at this link:

 https://documenter.getpostman.com/view/8202053/2s9Xy5Kpzc
+## **2. Testing Online (with leticiamarinho.online link) infos**
+- Remember to use the ``/api`` before the ``/tasks`` and authentication routes.
+- **The authentication info for login in is:**
+    email : test@example.com
+    password: password

-## **2. Technologies**
+## **3. Technologies**
 1. PHP 8.1
 2. Laravel 10.10
 3. JWT (tymon/jwt-auth) 2.0